ViaVersion/VIAaaS/README.md

 #### How to use IPv6?:

-- When listening to 0.0.0.0, it should listen on IPv6 too.
 - The hostname parser currently doesn't support direct IPv6, but you can use a DNS name with https://sslip.io/

 #### I'm getting a DNS error/"Unknown host" while connecting to via.localhost